International Health Insurance for Australian Expatriates

 It is also important to note that there are several critical factors that can affect this insurance at the expiry of any policy - such as claims during the policy period, the number of people covered under the policy, the level of benefits selected and a change in occupation or country of residence.

-If you would like to obtain personal advice about International Health cover please complete the Inquiry form and you will be contacted promptly by an experienced health insurance broker based in Australia.
+International health cover is typically a complex, expensive purchase and we strongly recommend the involvement of an experienced health insurance broker in the process.
+Typically, this involves no added expense and you will have some professional assurance that your cover meets your specific circumstances and is cost effective.
+If you would like to obtain personal advice about International health insurance cover please complete the Inquiry form at the bottom of this page and you will be contacted promptly by an experienced health insurance broker based in Australia.